niuye8911/rapidlib-linux/docs/walkthrough.md

 	-- [swaptions.xml](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/swaptions.xml) that all values for calculting Cost/Qos are filled in.

-* training_outputs: A bunch of output files for evaluation like [here](https://github.com/niuye8911/rapidlib-linux/tree/master/walkthrough/training_outputs)
+* ./training_outputs/: A bunch of output files for evaluation like [here](https://github.com/niuye8911/rapidlib-linux/tree/master/walkthrough/training_outputs)

-* Under the run dir: [modelValid.csv](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/modelValid.csv) describing how well the prediction is ( for COST only )
+* [./modelValid.csv](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/modelValid.csv) describing how well the prediction is ( for COST only )

 ## Instrument the Source Code